 Lee Torchia

-Lee was naturally drawn into the New York jazz community, she joined Barry Harris' workshop in 1978, studied privately with Helen Merrill, and performed with many of the top jazz musicians including Walter Bishop, Jr., Doc Cheatham, Jackie Williams, Ray Mantilla, Slide Hampton and Muhal Richard Abrams.
-In December of 1985 she assembled an all-star rhythm section and recorded the CD: Loverman, A Tribute to Billie Holiday.
+Giving up Drama, Lee was naturally drawn into the New York jazz community.
+She joined Barry Harris' workshop in 1978, studied privately with Helen Merrill, and performed with many of the top jazz musicians including Walter Bishop, Jr., Doc Cheatham, Jackie Williams, Ray Mantilla, Slide Hampton, and Muhal Richard Abrams.
+In December of 1985, she assembled an all-star rhythm section and recorded the CD: Loverman, A Tribute to Billie Holiday.
+This album features the composer, Ram Ramirez on Piano, Milt Hinton on Bass, Mel Lewis on Drums, and Ricky Ford on Sax, and is available on CD Baby or iTunes.

 __________